frostcandy/vote_server/README.md

   # Save the file CNTRL-O
   # Exit the file CNTRL-X

-  - You are done, go back to https://vote.MySite.com and set up the ballot meta data and users.
+  - You are done, go back to https://vote.MySite.com and set up the ballot meta data and users
+  # If you get an error connecting to your database and need to reset your credentials
+  # sudo rm /vote/sec.inf
+  # Once that file is removed, reset your config db credentials, and repeat the process for building that file.